brewchetta/100724-p3-assessment-study-guide/README.md

 - How do you import modules in Python?
 - What is the syntax for a relative import path in Python?
 - How do you import code from a package in Python?

-## SQL

-- What keywords allow us to create a table in SQL?
-What keywords delete a table?
-- What is a primary key and why is it important?
-- What keyword allows us to add a new row in SQL?
-- What keyword allows us to read rows in SQL?
-How can we filter for specific rows?
-- What keyword allows us to update a row in SQL?
-- What keyword allows us to delete a row in SQL?
-- What is a foreign key?
-Why is it important?

 ## Programatic Python